hapijs/call/API.md

 - `isCaseSensitive` - Default `true`.
 Specifies if the paths should case sensitive.
 If set to true, then `/users` and `/USERS` are considered as two different paths.

-#### add(config, [routeData])
+#### `add(config, [routeData])`
 This method adds a new route to the router.
 Everytime a route is added, the router will make sure there are no conflicting routes and will throw on a duplicate. `config` object has following fields:<br>

-`method`: HTTP method (get, put, post, delete, etc.).
+- `method` - HTTP method (get, put, post, delete, etc.).
 Wildcard character (*) is supported to match all the methods.

-`path`: URL path segment to use for route matching.
+- `path` - URL path segment to use for route matching.
 The path segment can be static like `/users/1234` or it can be dynamic path segment (Path segment with named parameters).

-`.add()` method also accepts an optional data `routeData`.
+`.add()` - method also accepts an optional data `routeData`.
 Basically, this is used for associating `handler` function with a route.
 However, this can be anything viz. simple primitive data, or  an **object** when this route is matched.
 Router simply makes it available when the route is matched.

 _Note*: If the route being added matches against already added route, then this method throws an exception._